Monday, January 6, 2020

 Discussing plans for west side development, June 2014

 A month from the Iowa precinct caucuses that start the long process of voting in the 2020 presidential election, the U.S. announced it had killed Qasem Soleimani, commander of Iran's Quds Force, as well as an Iraqi militia leader, in a drone strike (Marcus 2020).
 Between this and the imminent start of voting for President, the news is full of impeachment efforts and the frightening effects of global climate change.
-With, city-level issues can seem pretty unimportant.
+With all that's going on in the world, city-level issues can seem pretty unimportant.
 They aren't.

 The urbanist project at the local level, step by incremental step, remains the critical response to problems of our common life in the next century.